 Lawrence Staib PhD

-Associate Professor of Diagnostic Radiology and of Electrical Engineering
+Professor of Diagnostic Radiology, of Biomedical Engineering and of Electrical Engineering

 Automated biomedical image analysis and measurement; geometric and probabilistic deformable models for segmentation and nonrigid registration of biomedical images for measurement of structure and function with applications to neuroscience and cardiology; functional magnetic resonance image (fMRI) analysis; diffusion weighted magnetic resonance (DW-MR) image analysis